garyciampa/azure-dev-day-serverless/README.md

 In this step, a Storage Account will be created, and then an Event Grid System Topic to the previously created Function App
 - Create a Storage Account
-- Bund an Event Grid System Topic to a Function App
+- Bind an Event Grid System Topic to a Function App

 ### Step 5.a: Create Storage Account for Event Grid, Azure Fuction and Event Grid